Fan art: United States

-However, American copyright law allows for the production, display and distribution of derivative works if they fall under a fair use exemption, 17 U.S.C. § 107.
-A court would look at all relevant facts and circumstances to determine whether a particular use qualifies as fair use; a multipronged rubric for this decision involves evaluating the amount and substantiality of the original appropriated, the transformative nature of the derivative work, whether the derivative work was done for educational or noncommercial use, and the economic effect that the derivative work imposes on the copyright holder's ability to make and exploit their own derivative works.
-None of these factors is alone dispositive.
+American copyright law allows for the production, display and distribution of derivative works if they fall under a fair use exemption, 17 U.S.C. § 107.
+Courts look at multiple factors when evaluating fair use, with no one factor dispositive alone.
+A multipronged rubric for this decision includes the amount and substantiality appropriated, the transformative nature of the derivative work, whether the derivative work was done for educational or non-commercial use, and the economic effect that the derivative work imposes on the copyright holder's ability to make and exploit their own derivative works.